datcuandrei/bmkvp/README.md

  - ![How to set Xlib window background transparent?](https://stackoverflow.com/questions/23051594/how-to-set-xlib-window-background-transparent)

  > I wanted to publish my resources, as Xlib is pretty poorly documented online and I know that it will help the people interested in learning Xlib.

+ ## To-do
+ - override window manager's attributes(in order to remove window decorations)
+ - simulate left-click
+ - focus on `bmkvp` once launched (related to wm's overriding)
+ - warp in quadrants, not based on *precision*

  ## License
  `bmkvp` is licensed under the MIT License.
 To learn more about it, see ![LICENSE](https://github.com/datcuandrei/bmkvp/blob/main/LICENSE).